top of page

-The Initiative for the Study of Asian Catholics is a collaborative project hosted by the Asia Research Institute to foster social scientific research on Catholics in contemporary Asia.
-With the aim of facilitating dialogue and contributing to already existing research in the Philippines, Hong Kong, India, and other places, this new platform intends to expand and deepen conversations investigating the lived realities, the socio-cultural contributions, and challenges faced by Asian Catholics at the local, national, and regional levels.
-While this Initiative takes a multidisciplinary approach, it particularly encourages research on contemporary Asian Catholics from the perspectives of anthropology, art, environmental studies, economy, gender studies, political sciences, and sociology.
+The Initiative for the Study of Asian Catholics (ISAC) is a collaborative project hosted by the Asia Research Institute to foster social scientific research on Asian Catholics in contemporary societies.
+With the aim of facilitating collaboration, and contributing to already existing research in the Philippines, Hong Kong, India, and other places, this platform intends to expand and deepen conversations investigating the lived realities, the socio-cultural contributions, and challenges faced by Asian Catholics at the local, national, regional, and global levels.
+While ISAC takes a multidisciplinary approach, it particularly encourages research on contemporary Asian Catholics from the perspectives of anthropology, art, environmental studies, economy, gender studies, political sciences, and sociology.

 Multiple pressing issues provide an impetus for the academic community to study the ways in which Asian societies and global Catholicism intersect.
 Catholics living in Asia are often members of minority communities.
 Either within the boundaries of their own nation-state or within world Catholicism, their visibility and roles are frequently overshadowed by more powerful dynamics that shape their environment.
 Even if Catholics are numerous in some parts of Asia, their regional and global influences can remain difficult to perceive.
 Yet, they are part of one of the largest and most institutionalized religions that actively influences world affairs.
 Entangled in this paradox, Asian Catholics are embedded in networks that transcend national, linguistic, and regional boundaries.
 Often facing various forms of hostility and discrimination calling for international attention, they question the ways in which Asian nation-states define themselves and construct frameworks of coexistence for religious and ethnic diversity.
 In addition to manifesting the rich and complex history of Christianity as well as the current mutation of world Catholicism, Asian Catholics are actors of contemporary globalization who stand as unique witnesses to understand the current evolution of Asia and global Catholicism.